marsdrums/test-tutorial/visual-quality/index.md

 These are the Anti-Aliasing methods currently available in Max.

 > [!TIP]
 > Anti-Aliasing and mipmapping can cohexist.
-I in fact suggest using always both an Anti-Aliasing method and mipmapping.
+I suggest always using both an Anti-Aliasing method and mipmapping.
 ![](./images/visual-quality_062.png)
 Left: no Anti-Aliasing and no mipmapping.
 Center: mipmapping only (trilinear).
 Right: mipmapping + Anti-Aliasing (TAA).